australasian-computer-music-association/acmc23-73-EnhancingViolinPerformance/article.md

-Similar to the demonstration video, this was mostly a free improvisation, with a structure revolving around a time constraint of approximately 8 minutes.
+Similar to the demonstration video, this was mostly a free improvisation, with a structure revolving around a time constraint of approximately 8 minutes[^paintingarm].
 This is approximately how long it took the robotic arm to fill the canvas using all four available paint colours.
 Audio effects were worked out to align with paint color changes and the corresponding layering and mixing of paint on canvas.
 Hence, the piece